jbowkett/CV/README.md

 ### Profile

 A professional, hands-on technical lead looking to build on over 12 years experience using Java in various enterprise environments.
-I am seeking a return to working with large datasets using TDD practices, SOLID design and clean code.
+I am seeking to continue using TDD practices, SOLID design and clean code.

 I am an Associate at the Graduate Developer Community, attending both GDC and LJC events and conferences.